ifwe/bruce/doc/design.md

 also possible to specify that batching for certain topics is completely disabled, although this is not recommended due to performance considerations.

-When a batch is completed, it is queued for transmission by the send thread connected to the destination broker.
-While a send thread is busy sending a produce request, multiple batches may arrive in its queue.
+When a batch is completed, it is queued for transmission by the dispatcher thread connected to the destination broker.
+While a dispatcher thread is busy sending a produce request, multiple batches may arrive in its queue.
 When it finishes sending, it will then try to combine all queued batches into the next produce request, up to a configurable data size limit.

 #### Batching of AnyPartition Messages